AnooshVenkat/AI_Scout/README.md

 * **💬 Natural Language Interface:** Ask complex questions in plain English.
 The AI understands context and delivers nuanced answers.
 * **🧮 Precise Quantitative Analysis:** Performs on-the-fly calculations for averages, totals, career highs, and seasonal progressions across a wide range of stats.
-* **📚 Deep Contextual Insights:** Analyzes data from every regular season game for every active player, providing rich, context-aware answers.
+* **📚 Deep Contextual Insights:** Analyzes data from every regular season and playoff game for every active player, providing rich, context-aware answers.
 * **🎨 Automated Professional Formatting:** Responses are delivered in clean Markdown, including tables and lists, perfect for direct use in reports.
 * **🔄 Resumable Data Pipeline:** The robust data ingestion engine is resumable, capable of handling network errors and building a massive database over time.
 * **🧠 Hybrid AI Architecture:** Combines Retrieval-Augmented Generation (RAG) with LLM Function Calling for the best of both worlds: narrative insight and mathematical precision.